Axia-Tech/AXIA-wiki/docs/general/redenomination.md

 ## Origins

-The initial vote for redenomination occurred as a [referendum][referendum 52] on the AXIALunar blockchain.
-The referendum was summarized as having four effects if approved by LUNAR holders.

 > - The total allocations of AXC will increase one hundred times from 10 million to 1 billion.
 > - AXC allocation balances will increase by a factor of one hundred, such that 1 AXC will be 100